 An Entirely Different Set of Questions

-For the most part, the stories in this collection all seemed to orbit the same core ideas of knowledge, memory, and how these to relate to and change a person's identity.
-The book itself had more stories than I could possible get into here, so I'll just briefly note the few stores that I dog-eared[2] while reading.
+For the most part, the stories in this collection all seemed to orbit the same core ideas of knowledge, memory, and how these relate to and change a person's identity.
+The book itself had more stories than I could possible get into here, so I'll just briefly note the few stories that I dog-eared[2] while reading.

 The House of Asterion